pluniak/ocrd/README.md

 - The demo is just a **first prototype**!
 OCR performance and computation speed should be optimized.

 Usage:
-  1. Try out the the demo online at https://huggingface.co/spaces/pluniak/ocrd
+  1. **Test the the demo** online at https://huggingface.co/spaces/pluniak/ocrd
   2. or follow the steps below to install and run the app on your local computer.

 ## Installation